sipwebclient/asterisk-18-extensions/README.md

 # I need help with my Asterisk 18

 Need help with your Asterisk, or have any questions.
-You can contact us directly through our Asterisk cloud homepage on www.sipwebclient.com.
+You can contact us directly through our Asterisk Cloud homepage on www.sipwebclient.com.